 Where is it?
 Near Barnstaple on the north Devon coast

 Why go?
-You’ll need strong legs to get to Saunton Sands, hidden as they are behind the largest dunes in Britain, but once you’ve conquered Braunton Burrows, what lies before you will have been well worth the effort.
-Three miles of gorgeous golden sands pounded by Atlantic breakers make it very popular with surfers, but video and film-makers have recognised its beauty too – as might you, from Robbie Williams’s ‘Angels’ video or Powell and Pressburger’s ‘A Matter of Life and Death’.
+You’ll need strong legs to get to Saunton Sands, hidden as it is behind the largest dunes in Britain, but once you’ve conquered Braunton Burrows, what lies before you will have been well worth the effort.
+Three miles of gorgeous golden sands pounded by Atlantic breakers make it very popular with surfers, but video and film-makers have recognised its beauty too – as might you, from Robbie Williams’s ‘Angels’ video or Powell and Pressburger’s 1946 sci-fi film ‘A Matter of Life and Death’.

 Getting there: 220 miles/four+ hours from central London

 Pretend you’re on the beach without leaving London